leimao/Voice-Converter-CycleGAN/README.md

 ``200001_SF1toTF2.wav`` and ``200001_TF2.wav`` are the converted voice using the pre-trained model.

-``200001_SF1toTF2_author.wav`` is the converted voice from [NTT](http://www.kecl.ntt.co.jp/people/kaneko.takuhiro/projects/cyclegan-vc/) website for comparison with our model performance.
+``200001_SF1toTF2_author.wav`` is the converted voice from the [NTT](http://www.kecl.ntt.co.jp/people/kaneko.takuhiro/projects/cyclegan-vc/) website for comparison with our model performance.

 ## Reference